5 Segmentation

 Our demographic segments are overlaid on our customer’s behavioral archetypes to paint a picture of how each demographic broadly behaves.
 The more segments that we have, the more specific they will be.
 Abstracting to fewer segments means that the edges of our segments will tend to be fuzzy.
 Additionally, the durability of our segments will have to be tested to ensure validity.

-A segmentation project is successful if you can increase the probability of making correct decisions.
-It isn’t a magic bullet and will not answer questions with certainty.
-For a sports club, there are special considerations.
+A segmentation project is successful if you are able to increase the probability of making correct decisions.
+It isn’t a magic bullet, and will not answer questions with certainty.
+For a sports club there are special considerations.

 • You don’t have unlimited scale potential